Home › Savings › How to save › Saving for retirement

 Many people in the UK aren’t saving enough to live on once they retire.
 If you’re one of those people, you may have to consider retiring later, start saving more now or adjust your expectations of what you may be able to afford in retirement.

 The current State Pension provides British citizens with a financial buffer, which, depending on your circumstances, might not be enough to live on in retirement.
-The maximum State Pension for 2023/24 is £203.85 a week, or £10,600.20 a year.
+The full State Pension increased by 8.5% in April 2024, taking it up to £221.20 a week.

 Saving for your retirement can help ease financial strain in later life, especially when you decide to stop working or reduce your hours.
 We get used to a certain standard of living, and it can be difficult to adjust to anything less than that later on.
 After all, if you’ve worked hard, you should be able to enjoy your retirement without having to compromise too much.